-An Optional Excess Revenues Redemption Date is, in pertinent part, each Interest Payment Date on which either (x) such Interest Payment Date occurs during the Recycling Period, or (y) after taking into consideration any transfers of Excess Revenues to be made as of such Interest Payment Date, the Overall Parity Ratio exceeds 105.0% and Net Assets are at least equal to \$6,000,000, or such other percentage or amount as may be required in a Parity Ratio Equity Release Certificate as of the date of determination.
+An Optional Excess Revenues Redemption Date is, in pertinent part, each Interest Payment Date on which: (i) the aggregate Outstanding principal amount of the total Issue L Bonds Outstanding equals or exceeds the then applicable Threshold Bond Principal Outstanding Level; and (ii) either (x) such Interest Payment Date occurs during the Recycling Period, or (y) after taking into consideration any transfers of Excess Revenues to be made as of such Interest Payment Date, the Overall Parity Ratio exceeds 105.75% and Net Assets are at least equal to \$5,000,000, or such other percentage or amount as may be required in a Parity Ratio Equity Release Certificate as of the date of determination.
+So long as any Series 2023 Bonds are Outstanding, the Threshold Bond Principal Outstanding Level will not be less than \$87,905,000.
+In addition, unless changed by the Authority with Prior Rating Agency Notice, no Excess Revenues shall be released to the Authority on or after January 1, 2032 if, (A) on January 1, 2032, the aggregate principal amount of Bonds Outstanding at the issuance of the most-recently issued series of Bonds, is greater than or equal to 35%, or (B) the cumulative defaulted principal amount of MEFA Education Loans that have defaulted since issuance of the most-recently issued series of Bonds, as a percentage of the sum of (i) the principal amount of Education Loans outstanding upon issuance of the most-recently issued series of Bonds, plus (ii) the cumulative principal amount of MEFA Education Loans originated since issuance of the most-recently issued series of Bonds, plus (iii) the cumulative amount of capitalized interest on MEFA Education Loans since issuance of the most-recently issued series of Bonds, is greater than or equal to 13%.
 See "APPENDIX B-DEFINITIONS OF CERTAIN TERMS" hereto.
-The effect of these provisions is that Excess Revenues which cannot be recycled to originate MEFA Loans, MEFA Refinancing Loans or released to the Authority as of an Interest Payment Date will be allocated to the redemption of the Issue M Bonds, including the Series 2022 Bonds, and any such redemption will be applied in the manner described under the caption "Availability and Application of Excess Revenues" below.
-See also the caption "INVESTMENT CONSIDERATIONS-Issuance of Additional Bonds and Amortization of Issue M Bonds May Affect Redemption" herein.
+The effect of these provisions is that Excess Revenues which cannot be recycled to originate MEFA Loans, MEFA Refinancing Loans or released to the Authority as of an Interest Payment Date will be allocated to the redemption of the Issue L Bonds, including the Series 2023 Bonds, and any such redemption will be applied in the manner described under the caption "Availability and Application of Excess Revenues" below.
+See also the caption "INVESTMENT CONSIDERATIONS-Issuance of Additional Bonds and Amortization of Issue L Bonds May Affect Redemption" herein.